alfiinyang/sps_cleaner/README.md

-# sps_cleaner
+# ukooa_cleaner
-SPS_cleaner is a python module for cleaning 3D marine Shell Processing Support (SPS) files.
+UKOOA_cleaner is a python module for cleaning 3D marine UKOOA files.